What are the different compounds of wastewater

-Phosphorus is naturally present in very small quantities in the soil and in water.
+Phosphorus is naturally present only in very small quantities in soil and water.
 A high concentration of phosphates can cause seaweed blooms which is a nutrient for plants.
-However, seaweed is responsible for the eutrophication of stagnant waters.
-This eutrophication phenomenon is then more or less important according to the phosphate content in the wastewater.
+However, algae are responsible for the eutrophication of stagnant water.
+This phenomenon of eutrophication is then more or less important depending on the phosphate content in the wastewater.
 However, phosphorus is a major constraint to reduce eutrophication.

 Based on a study, 1g of phosphate-phosphorus (PO4-P) can cause an seaweed expansion of 100g.
 When these seaweeds die, they require about 150 g of oxygen to decompose.
 This phenomenon starts at very low P-PO4 concentrations:

-The chemical forms of phosphorus in wastewater are very diverse.
+The chemical forms of phosphorus in wastewater are very varied.
 They can be soluble or particulate, mineral and organic.

 Total Phosphorus = Particulate Phosphorus + Dissolved Phosphorus = Mineral Phosphorus + Organic Phosphorus